TITLE:

 · Present materials with professionalism, enthusiasm, and consistency.

-· Arrange for a qualified substitute if you are unable to conduct training.
+· Arrange for a qualified substitute if you are unable to conduct training and keep the Training Office informed of any changes.

 4.1 Evaluating ES&H Training Needs